JuliaDiff/ChainRules.jl/docs/src/index.md

 ### Differentials

 The values that come back from pullbacks or pushforwards are not always the same type as the input/outputs of the original function.
-They are differentials; differency-equivalents.
+They are differentials, which correspond roughly to something able to represent the difference between two values of the original types.
-A differential might be such a regular type, like a `Number`, or a `Matrix`, or it might be one of the `AbstractDifferential` subtypes.
+A differential might be such a regular type, like a `Number`, or a `Matrix`, matching to the original type;
+or it might be one of the `AbstractDifferential` subtypes.

 Differentials support a number of operations.
 Most importantly: `+` and `*`, which let them act as mathematical objects.